2015–16 Charlton Athletic F.C. season

 The 2015–16 season was Charlton Athletic's 94th season in their existence and 4th consecutive season in the second tier of the English football league system.
 Along with competing in the Championship, the club also participated in the FA Cup and League Cup.
 The season covered the period from 1 July 2015 to 30 June 2016.

+Kit

+Sportswear giants Nike were Kit suppliers, with the University of Greenwich being the front of shirt sponsor.